-Table 2 provides updated population estimates that are presented in Table 3-1 of the Original Application and supersedes Table 3-1 of the Original Application.
-These values have been updated to reflect populations estimates reported in the U.S. Atlantic and Gulf of Mexico Marine Mammal Stock Assessments 2021 (Hayes et al. 2022).
-Population estimates were updated for the Risso's dolphin (Grampus griseus), short-beaked common dolphin (Delphinus delphis), minke whale (Balaenoptera acutorostrata), fin whale (Balaenoptera physalus), gray seal (Halichoerus grypus), harbor seal (Phoca vitulina), hooded seal (Cystophora cristata), and harp seal (Phoca groenlandica).
-In addition to updated population estimates, the Endangered Species Act (ESA) and MMPA status was updated for the false killer whale (Pseudorca crassidens) based on the U.S. Atlantic and Gulf of Mexico Marine Mammal Stock Assessments 2021 (Hayes et al. 2022).
+Table 3 provides updated population estimates that are presented in Table 3-1 of the Original Application and supersedes Table 3-1 of the Original Application.
+These values have been updated to reflect populations estimates reported in the Draft U.S. Atlantic and Gulf of Mexico Marine Mammal Stock Assessments 2022 (Hayes et al. 2023).
+Population estimates were only updated for the North Atlantic right whale (Eubalaena glacialis).